 Camp Badger is thriving and Sulfiati and the Camp Badger staff thank Susila Dharma USA and all the donors for helping us keep on growing.

 California’s Central Valley ranks as one of the top five regions in the United States for rural childhood poverty.
 Our participants come from two school districts in this region.
 Cutler-Orosi USD: encompasses farming areas of the Central Valley and isolated mountain communities in Tulare County; 71% of households in its district are under the poverty line.
 Kings Canyon USD: Fresno County, which includes Central Valley farm towns and mountain settlements; 73% of its students qualify for the free or reduced-price lunch program.

-Exploring creativity and choice through the arts profoundly affects children by giving them the challenges they need to grow and flourish, along with the self-confidence and inner strength they need to effectively communicate their ideas, feelings, and needs in school and at home.
-Badger Arts and Environmental Camp’s goal is to provide children with these opportunities, which strengthen and broaden the foundation on which their adulthood will be based.
+Exploring creativity and choice through the arts profoundly affects children by giving them the challenges they need to grow and flourish, along with the self-confidence and inner strength to effectively communicate their ideas, feelings, and needs in school and at home.
+Camp Badger’s goal is to provide children with these opportunities and, by doing so, to strengthen and broaden the foundation on which their adulthood will be based.